lbergami/euroleague-data-warehouse/README.md

 	* [Hack a stat](https://hackastat.eu/en/glossary/)
 *  Shooting areas allocation
 	* [82Games.com](https://www.82games.com/shotzones.htm)
-* The court lines of the charts showing teams' shot locations are creating amending the *plotShotchart.R* function from the [eurolig](https://github.com/solmos/eurolig) *R* Package.
-Shot locations data are then rescaled following the same calculations.
+* The court lines of the charts showing teams' shot locations are creating amending the *plotShotchart.R* function of the [eurolig](https://github.com/solmos/eurolig) *R* Package.
+Shot locations coordinates are then rescaled following the same calculations.
 * The design of the dashboard took the work of Clement Recaud as reference.